 Message from the Chairman

-The teaching staff are experienced and highly qualified in their areas of subspecialization.
-Majority of the staff are active Fellows or associates of distinguished international professional organizations such as The college of Pathologists’ of East, Central & Southern Africa (COPECSA), The International Network for Cancer Training& Research (INCTR), The Royal College of Pathologists’ of UK (RCPath), The World Federation of Haemophilia (WFH) and The Royal College of Australia.
+Majority of faculty are active fellows or associates of distinguished international professional organizations such as The college of Pathologists’ of East, Central & Southern Africa (COPECSA), The international Network For Cancer Training& Research (INCTR), The Royal College of Pathologist of UK , The world federation of Hemophilia (WFH) and The Royal College of Australia.